Yukon Career Paths Blog

 Lauren at work.

-Lauren Teiman: from teaching to thriving in HR
+Lauren: From Reaching to thriving in HR

-For Lauren Teiman, the Yukon government's support for professional development makes it special.
+For Lauren, the Yukon government's support for professional development makes it special.
 She highlights how leaders are willing to take a chance on individuals with transferable skills who are eager to grow.
 Lauren’s journey started as a teacher in Whitehorse after moving from Iqaluit.
 Drawn to HR, she pursued courses at Yukon University and made connections that led to a temporary HR assignment, eventually becoming a permanent role.

 Lauren brings warmth and passion to her work, helping others succeed—whether by offering a life-changing job or supporting someone through an interview process.
 Her advice is simple and encouraging: Be patient, learn the recruitment system, reach out for guidance and always ask for feedback.
 Her story reflects gratitude, perseverance and a genuine love for public service and HR.